anyproto/.github/docs/CONTRIBUTING.md

 - When neccesary, changes are documented in `README.md` or suggestions are also made to [`tech-docs`](https://github.com/anyproto/tech-docs)

 All pull requests will be reviewed by the team.

+### Localization
+You can help us translate Anytype on Crowdin:
+- [Anytype Desktop](https://crowdin.com/project/anytype-desktop) for the Desktop app;
+- [Anytype Mobile](https://crowdin.com/project/anytype-mobile) for iOS and Android apps.

 ## Contributors Recognition